Savings accounts seem pretty straightforward at first glance.

 Some banks and building societies show a “net rate” of interest – this is the rate that will actually be paid to you, once 20% tax has been deducted.
 If you are a higher or additional rate taxpayer you will have further tax to pay (see “Taxation of savings interest”).
 And non-taxpayers should complete form R85 to have their interest paid in full, without the tax deduction.

 Notice period savings accounts require you to give advance warning of making a withdrawal.
-The notice you’re required to give could be anything from 30 to 180 days.
+The notice you’re required to give could be anything from 30 to 180 days, or even more for the longest fixed rate accounts.
 Some providers will let you get at your money earlier in return for you forfeiting an equivalent amount of interest.

 An offset mortgage allows you to use your savings to reduce the amount of interest you pay on your mortgage.
 The effect is that you can either finish your mortgage earlier by having a shorter term, or make lower monthly payments.
 Find out more information in our offset mortgage guide.